m0ose/asx/docs/AgentSet.md

 * name: a string used to identify the AgentSet: patches, turtles, links.
 Breeds also are named: buildings, parks (patches breeds); people, cars (turtle breeds); and streets, rivers (links).
 * baseSet: Only used by breeds to identify which AgentSet they are a sub-array of.
 Managed for you by `newBreed` method below.

-## Statics

-> `static get [Symbol.species] () { return AgentArray }`

-This is magic to have AgentSet iterators return AgentArray's rather than AgentSets.
-See the `Symbol.species` [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/species).

-Thus any AgentSet with iterators will return AgentArrays rather than instances of the AgentSet.
-Unbelievably useful!

 ## Subclass Methods

 These methods are primarily "private", used by subclasses.